RivaD2/node-app/README.md

 # node-app
 ## Built a RESTful service with Node, Express and MongoDB, from setup to production with guidance from a Udemy course.
-I wanted to really understand Node on a deeper level and improve my understanding of the back end.
+My main goal for this app was to go further into the inner workings of Node.
+I wanted to understand Node on a deeper level and solidfiy the skills I learned when working with databases and servers.

 **Udemy Course: Node.js: The Complete Guide to Build Restful API's **Structure:**